-Drinking and boating (in just about anything that floats) carries the same penalties as drinking and driving a car.
-Your driver’s licence can be suspended for one year up to a lifetime depending on whether it is a first, second or subsequent offence.
+Under the criminal code of Canada, drinking and boating carries penalties similar to drinking and driving a car.
+In addition, your motor vehicle driver’s licence can be suspended from 1 to 5 years.
+The mandatory minimum fine is $1000.
+Maximum prison sentence is 5 years.
 The laws are enforced by local, provincial and federal police - marine police carry alcohol-screening devices on the water.

 You can be charged with Impaired Operation of a Vessel under the Criminal Code of Canada if your blood alcohol level exceeds .08 (80 milligrams of alcohol per 100 millilitres of blood), but you can be arrested even if it's lower.
 Nine of 13 provinces and territories impose administrative licence suspensions on drinking drivers at 0.05 or lower.

 In all provinces of Canada, operating a boat while under the influence of alcohol is illegal.
 In some provinces, no one on board can consume alcoholic beverages while the boat is being operated.
 In Ontario, you can't even transport alcohol unless the boat is classed as a "home" (see below).
 There are differences between provinces, but all require alcohol on board to be packaged and out of reach.

 In Ontario, when you visit shore or even on your own boat, provincial law says you must not "display alcohol to the public".
 That might include a bottle of alcohol sitting in your boat's cockpit.
 Alcohol consumed at a picnic table on a dock or ashore is usually illegal.

 Under Ontario Bill 209, drunk boaters will be subject to the same suspension penalties that now apply to vehicle drivers.
 The Highway Traffic Act applies to “anyone operating or having the care or control of a vessel”.
 Anyone found operating a boat while impaired can face an on-the-spot vehicle drivers licence suspension, with additional suspension if convicted.

 Check with the appropriate provincial authorities (OPP for Ontario, SQ for Quebec, RCMP for other provinces/territories) for carriage restrictions.